 2. Go Crazy with Keywords

-Identify and target a keyword phrase for each page.
-Use tools like ahrefs.
+Identify and target a keyword phrase like we stated in the tools section.

 Yoast SEO calls it a Focus Keyword.